dunyanong/confessay/README.md

 - Users can confess their negative emotions anonymously.
 - Users can view and comment on other people's confessions.
-- Users can react to confessions with emojis.
-- A real-time dashboard showing the number of confessions received and user engagement metrics.

 ## Technologies Used